Tony Staskunas

 Anthony J. Staskunas (born January 3, 1961) is an American Democratic politician and lawyer.

 Biography

 Born in West Allis, Wisconsin, Staskunas graduated from Nathan Hale High School in West Allis.
 He received his bachelor's degree from University of Wisconsin–Milwaukee and his J.D. degree from University of Wisconsin Law School.

-He also served on the West Allis Common Council.
-Staskunas has served as a member of the Wisconsin State Assembly, representing the 15th Assembly District since his election in 1996.
+Staskunas served as an alderman on the West Allis Common Council from 1988 until 1997.

+Staskunas was elected to the Wisconsin State Assembly in 1996, representing the 15th Assembly District.
 In April 2012, Staskunas announced his retirement from the Wisconsin State Assembly.

+In April 2013, Staskunas was elected to the Milwaukee County Board of Supervisors.
+In 2023, he announced that he would not seek an additional term.